Image shows man in financial sector working on laptop and computer. Image courtesy of Shutterstock.

 Another challenge can arise with properly storing and retaining physical office records for the necessary two years outlined by SEC17a-4(l).

 4. Pass audits to avoid penalties

 As discussed in the prior section, consequences of regulation breach are substantial.
 To avoid fines, loss of certification, loss of credibility, and bad press, organizations must be able to conduct periodic internal and external audits with FINRA to prove that they are SEC-compliant.

 Addressing the four challenges to ensure SEC 17a-4 compliance

 To meet these requirements, financial firms can select tools which not only comply with SEC 17a-4, but automate the retention process to ensure that compliance is achieved without strain or time from the organization's end users.

-With features like version tracking and audit lists, organizations can access and export full audit trail and receive content review notifications.
-This way, audits can be easily conducted both internally and externally whenever necessary to prove regulations are being met.
+With features like version tracking and audit lists, organizations can access and export full audit trails and receive content review notifications.
+This way, audits can be easily conducted both internally and externally whenever necessary to prove SEC17a-4 regulations are being met.

 Want to learn more about how Collabspace can ensure that your organization meets SEC 17a-4, or another, compliance?
 We work hard to provide products that meet your organization's regulatory requirements.
-Contact us with your questions, read our Compliance Checklist, or download our free Collabspace brochure below:
+Contact us with your questions, read our Compliance Checklist, or download our free brochure about Collabspace ARCHIVE, DISCOVERY and CONTINUUM features below: